DevL0rd/SkyNX/README.md

 # SkyNX
 A replacement for the abandoned [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md).

-The desktop streaming client is completely rewritten from before.
+The desktop streaming client is completely new.
 Currently the the audio is a little buggy but it runs well!

-The Switch app however, is a modified version of the [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md) app.
-The modifications at the moment are a new icon for the app, along with touch input.
+The Switch app however has it's roots in the original [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md) app.

 ## SkyNX App
 ![SkyNX App](Screenshots/App.jpg "SkyNX App")